realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 ---

-_"I am the Living One; I was dead, and behold I am alive forever and ever!"_
+_"I was dead, but look—I am alive forever and ever, and I hold the keys of death and Hades."_
 **(Revelation 1:18)**

 ---